Working with Amazon Elastic Container Service Reviews

 Kept seeing errors about unable to access Cloud metrics, but the lab created successfully.

-Benedikt S. · Reviewed almost 9 years ago
+Benedikt S. · Reviewed over 9 years ago

 Scaling the ECS service in the lab can't exceed ECS instance count of 5 due to port bindings.
 Suggest modifying lab script to add another task definition and service to see how multiple containers can run on an ECS cluster.